adityaprakash-bobby/simple-db/README.md

 # simple-db [WIP]

-An in-memory database created in C.
+A Sqlite-like database written in pure C.

 #### Execute the program